Deckard Cain: Diablo series

 In Diablo, Cain first appears in Tristram as the town's elder, where he remains for the entirety of the game.
 He is encountered standing next to a fountain in the middle of town, where he provides advice, spread gossip, and identifies items for a small fee.
 He eventually reveals to the player character that his ancestor, Jered Cain, is a leader of the Horadrim Order who personally led the party that pursued and captured series antagonist Diablo.
 The Horadrim imprisoned Diablo and his brothers, the Prime Evils, within enchanted crystals known as Soulstones.

 In Diablo II, he is rescued from a gibbet next to the same fountain in Tristram, and travels as a constant companion of the player character for the remainder of the game.
 If he was rescued by the player, he offers his service to identify magical items free of charge as a token of his gratitude, but otherwise charges a fee if the player does not retrieve him from Tristram and Cain is rescued by the Rogue Sisterhood of the Sightless Eye instead.

 Cain returns as a supporting character in Diablo III, which takes place twenty years after the second game, and is assisted by his ward Leah.
 Cain gives written and voice narration for a vast number of lore items found in Diablo III.
 In the game's storyline, he is rescued from the ruins of Tristram's Cathedral after falling into its depths as a result of a "fallen star" impacting the Cathedral in the opening cinematic, and directs most of the major quests of Act I. By the end of Act I, Cain is fatally wounded by the witch Maghda and her Dark Coven, who seek the "fallen star", later revealed to be the fallen archangel Tyrael.
 Cain's last act before dying is to use his Horadric magic to reforge Tyrael's broken sword, recovered by the player character, and determines that it is angelic in origin.
 At the cinematic leading into Act II, Cain is cremated on a pyre in the graveyard outside the cathedral.
 The player character's early quests in Act II involve hunting down Maghda and slaying her as retribution for Cain's death.

-Cain appears in Diablo Immortal, a prequel set before the events of Diablo III.
+Cain appears in the 2022 title Diablo Immortal, a prequel set years before the events of Diablo III.

+During Act 3 of Diablo IV, the non-player character Meshif refers to Lorath, an ally of the player character, as Deckard Cain for reasons unknown.
+Although, Meshif was serving as a ship captain in Diablo II.
+Lorath could have momentarily resembled Deckard, or Meshif was having a flash back triggered by the sight of Lorath.